Peter Parker (Marvel Cinematic Universe): Early life

-Avengers’ Civil War and Adrian Toomes
+Avengers' Civil War and The Vulture

-In 2016, Peter is living with May in Queens, New York when he meets Tony Stark at his apartment, who reveals that he knows Parker is Spider-Man; Stark recruits him to join his conflict with Steve Rogers and sends Parker to Germany.
-There Parker is given a new Spider-Man suit designed by him and is brought to the Leipzig/Halle airport to aid Stark and his faction, consisting of James Rhodes, Natasha Romanoff, T'Challa, and Vision, against Rogers' team, consisting of Bucky Barnes, Sam Wilson, Clint Barton, Scott Lang, and Wanda Maximoff.
-Parker is a fan of Rogers despite them being on opposing sides, while Rogers likewise respects Parker's bravery.
+In 2016, Peter is living with May in Queens, New York when he meets Tony Stark at his apartment, who reveals that he knows Peter is Spider-Man; Stark recruits him to join his conflict with Steve Rogers and sends Peter to Germany.
+There Peter is given a new Spider-Man suit designed by him and is brought to the Leipzig/Halle airport to aid Stark and his faction, consisting of James Rhodes, Natasha Romanoff, T'Challa, and Vision, against Rogers' team, consisting of Bucky Barnes, Sam Wilson, Clint Barton, Scott Lang, and Wanda Maximoff.
+Peter is a fan of Rogers despite them being on opposing sides, while Rogers likewise respects Peter's bravery.
 They briefly exchange where in New York they are from upon fighting.
-After incapacitating Barnes and Wilson, and helping to defeat a giant Lang, Parker is sent back to Queens.
+After incapacitating Barnes and Wilson, and helping to defeat a giant Lang, Peter is sent back to Queens.

-Two months later, Parker continues to try to balance his life as a high school student and Spider-Man, but eagerly awaits his next mission from Stark and continuously texts Stark's driver and bodyguard Happy Hogan.
-After Parker returns home from operating as Spider-Man, Ned accidentally learns Parker's secret identity.
-Parker and Ned attend a school party hosted by his crush, senior student Liz, but leaves early to stop a drug deal by Jackson Brice and Herman Schultz, who planned to sell Chitauri weapons to Aaron Davis.
-Parker follows Brice and Schultz before being caught by their boss Adrian Toomes, who drops Parker to a nearby lake.
-Stark remotely saves Parker using one of his Iron Man armors, and warns Parker of further involvement with Toomes.
-On an academic decathlon trip to Washington, D.C., Parker and Ned disable the tracker on Parker's suit, and Parker intercepts Toomes on a Damage Control truck in Maryland, but gets knocked out and trapped in a Damage Control storage vault.
+Two months later, Peter continues to try to balance his life as a high school student and Spider-Man, but eagerly awaits his next mission from Stark and continuously texts Stark's driver and bodyguard Happy Hogan.
+After Peter returns home from operating as Spider-Man, Ned accidentally learns Peter's secret identity.
+Peter and Ned attend a school party hosted by his crush, senior student Liz, but leaves early to stop a drug deal by Jackson Brice and Herman Schultz, who planned to sell Chitauri weapons to Aaron Davis.
+Peter follows Brice and Schultz before being caught by their boss Adrian Toomes, who drops Peter into a nearby lake.
+Stark remotely saves Peter using one of his Iron Man armors, and warns Peter of further involvement with Toomes.
+On an academic decathlon trip to Washington, D.C., Peter and Ned disable the tracker on Peter's suit, and Peter intercepts Toomes on a Damage Control truck in Maryland, but gets knocked out and trapped in a Damage Control storage vault.
 He misses the decathlon, but rescues his class at the Washington Monument after a Chitauri core explodes.
-Back in New York, Parker captures Toomes' new buyer Mac Gargan aboard the Staten Island Ferry, but Toomes escapes and a malfunctioning weapon tears the ferry in half, which Parker attempts to briefly fix it before Stark arrives and saves the passengers.
-Stark confiscates Parker's suit as punishment for his recklessness, and Liz accepts to be Parker's homecoming date.
+Back in New York, Peter captures Toomes' new buyer Mac Gargan aboard the Staten Island Ferry, but Toomes escapes and a malfunctioning weapon tears the ferry in half, which Peter attempts to briefly fix it before Stark arrives and saves the passengers.
+Stark confiscates Peter's suit as punishment for his recklessness, and Liz accepts to be Peter's homecoming date.